ThanapatTr/Simple-Facebook-Login/README.md

    ### `serve -s build -l 4000`

 - Automated Deployment:
-  Use deployment tools like Netlify or Vercel that can automatically deploy from your Git repository (GitHub, GitLab, Bitbucket) whenever changes are pushed to the main branch.
+  Use deployment tools like Netlify or Vercel that can automatically deploy from your Git repository (GitHub, GitLab, Bitbucket).

 # Demo